-A vibrant mediterranean cuisine alive with a vast global influence, poet and journalist Edite Vieira brings classic and modern Portuguese recipes to the modern dining experience.
+The Taste of Portugal: A Voyage of Gastronomic Discovery Combined with Recipes, History and Folklore #ad - A vibrant mediterranean cuisine alive with a vast global influence, poet and journalist Edite Vieira brings classic and modern Portuguese recipes to the modern dining experience.
 From simple and wholesome peasant fare to elaborate celebratory meals, cumin and oranges redolent of the country’s voyaging past, ingredients include salt cod bacalhau in all its myriad variations, and green coriander as the cuisine’s main flavoring herb.

 Catalan Cuisine: Europe's Last Great Culinary SecretGrub Street Cookery #ad - This significant book expresses a great love for our culture.
 Ferran adrià, chef/owner of El Bulli.
 A great source of inspiration, ” this cookbook is a stunning, and healthy cuisine of Catalonia Alice Waters, beloved, mouthwatering homage to the unique, chef/owner of Chez Panisse.
 Catalan cuisine is the definitive guide to authentic Catalan cooking—the book that introduced this remarkable cuisine to America, and a volume that is found today in the kitchens of some of Catalonia’s most famous chefs.